SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Proposed Approach

-\paragraph{\textbf{(E) Addition of Bucketing.}} A solution to alleviate the issue with overlapped transactions in the blocks is to divide the transactions into separate buckets based on the prefix of their hash.\footnote{We assume that this value is uniformly distributed and unique, even though certain miners might utilize multiple public keys.} It is noteworthy that clients have no incentive to manually alter the hash, as transactions are distributed uniformly across the buckets, resulting in constant fees.
+A solution to alleviate the issue with overlapped transactions in the blocks is to divide the transactions into separate buckets based on the prefix of their hash.
+It is noteworthy that clients have no incentive to manually alter the hash, as transactions are distributed uniformly across the buckets, resulting in constant fees.
 The length of the prefix, and thus the number of buckets, is dynamically adjusted based on the current number of pending proof transactions in the network (as seen in \autoref{fig:sycomore}).
-Miners can select a bucket of their choice, but the miner's inclusion set for the block is strictly limited to transactions originating from that singular bucket.
+Miners can select a bucket of their choice, but the miner's inclusion set for the block is strictly limited to transactions originating from that bucket.
+Miners in distinct buckets work on disjoint transaction sets, eliminating duplicated effort across buckets.
+Within a bucket, only the lottery winner's proofs are published; the wasted work ratio is quantified in~\autoref{fig:h4}.
+Since bucket assignment is determined solely by the transaction's hash, a client attempting to target a different bucket would change the proof parameters, making it a distinct request.

 This is an approach inspired by Sycomore~\cite{sycomore} that dynamically splits the blockchain into multiple parallel canonical branches according to network demand (\autoref{fig:sycomore}).
 The proposed adjustment would mean that the proof and coin transaction space would be logically partitioned.
 By partitioning the transaction space, overlap can occur only within the same bucket, thereby enabling parallelism and significantly reducing the likelihood of conflicts between concurrently mined blocks, thus reducing wasted work (see $\mathbf{H_4}$ in \autoref{sec:eval}).